progrium/progrium.com/source/blog/2015-10-05-the-next-10-years-megalith.html.markdown

 ---
 I've decided what I'm going to be working on for the next 10 years.
 It's epic and exciting, and I'm going to need your help.
 It's called Megalith.

-The past few years I've been spending most of my working hours writing open source software related to a project I worked on in 2012 called [Docker](http://docker.com).
+For the past few years I've been spending most of my working hours writing open source software related to a project I worked on in 2012 called [Docker](http://docker.com).
 Docker was created as a skunkworks collaboration between me and some talented engineers at dotCloud, now Docker.
 The company pivoted 100% to Docker and is now worth about a billion dollars.
 As an independent, I didn't stay with Docker, I moved on to the next problem.
 Docker was one piece of a grander vision.

 To help pay for this lifestyle, I've experimented with sponsorships and even fell into lucky situations.
 And contracting.
 Last year I tried to make it a little more sustainable by starting [Glider Labs](http://gliderlabs.com) with a friend.
 We focused on consulting around Docker.
 We helped some of the first people to actually run Docker in production.
 We did this to learn and get a better grasp on the Real Problems.
 Something many vendors in this space don't really do.
 We learned a lot and as a result we ended up making a lot more open source software.